The E. M. Viquesney "Spirit of the American Doughboy" Database

 Earl D. Goldsmith, The Woodlands, Texas

 Toward the end of his time living in Americus, Georgia, in 1920 Viquesney created his Doughboy in response to a national interest to honor those who died, were wounded, or served in the World War.
 He said he started thinking about creating a sculpture and what it should depict, as well as making preliminary sketches, during the war.
-(While the war was still in process, Woodrow Wilson’s Secretary of War, Newton Baker, encouraged communities across the nation to erect memorial or monuments to honor the Doughboys, and that may have contributed to Viquesney’s initial thought on that line.)
+While the war was still in progress, Woodrow Wilson’s Secretary of War, Newton Baker, encouraged communities across the nation to erect memorial or monuments to honor the Doughboys, and that may have contributed to Viquesney’s initial thought on that line.
 While he wanted to depict an American soldier in battle, he didn’t want to depict excessive might or power by portraying a soldier charging or running forward.
 Instead, he wanted to depict the "spirit" of the American Doughboy's determination to preserve freedom for their country and mankind.
 So he portrayed a Doughboy striding firmly forward in an erect posture through "no man’s land."

 Madison, Georgia and Parsons, Kansas.
 The only other copyright 1922 stone Doughboy known to have been created was placed in Madison, West Virginia in 1938.